 Further, in NewsML-G2 v2.18 onwards, other properties with QCode Type values had "URI siblings" added, for example properties with @role may now have a value expressed as @roleuri.
 In NewsML-G2 v2.20, properties with a mandatory @qcode were changed so that @uri may be used instead.
-For details of these changes, see Chapter 14 of the full Guidelines.
+For details of these changes, see Full list of the QCode type attributes and their URI siblings in the full Guidelines.